atulingale-sdc/stock-analysis/README.md

 # Stock Analysis Commandline/API Application
 POC Application to use OpenAI APIs to extract tokens and summarise the stock data.
 Query the polygon with extracted tokens and visualise the response with graph.
-Exercise the
+This application uses the simple chat history management to provide context to LLM and get the better answer.

 ## Libraries used
 - OpenAI
 - plotext
 - matplotlib
 - fastapi
+- langchain

 ## Platform Pre-requisites